[Japanese][English]

 [2] If the task works well, you can get a final resultant spectrum file, like "H22081omlcsf_ecwzr.fits".

-Added "omlcsf_ecwzr" in the filename means "o"=overscan, "m"=masked bad pixels, "l"=linearity corrected, "c"=cosmicray rejected, "s"=scatterd light subtracted, "f"=flat fielded, "_ec"=aparture extracted, "w"=wavelength caliblated, "z"=zero masked after wavelength calibrated and "r"=radial velocity corrected.
+Added "omlcsf_ecwzr" in the file name means "o"=overscan, "m"=masked bad pixels, "l"=linearity corrected, "c"=cosmicray rejected, "s"=scattered light subtracted, "f"=flat fielded, "_ec"=aperture extracted, "w"=wavelength calibrated, "z"=zero masked after wavelength calibrated and "r"=radial velocity corrected.
 If you want to keep files after each step, please set parameters *_save to "yes" in each step (cf. os_save=yes).

 Completion of hdsql